 Brolga FAQ 1

-The Brolga Grus rubicunda is an icon bird for Australians, and the only crane found in New Guinea.
-Australia also has Sarus Cranes Grus antigone, so an earlier common name for Brolgas (Australian Crane, attributed to John Gould) is confusing.
+The Brolga Antigone rubicunda is an icon bird for Australians, and the only crane found in New Guinea.
+Australia is now known to have Sarus Cranes Antigone antigone as well, so an earlier common name for Brolga (Australian Crane, attributed to John Gould) may be confusing.
+Here in Brolga FAQs Part 1 we look at Brolga features, size, location and numbers.
+An introduction to Brolgas and Sarus Cranes including comparison photos is in Ozcranes Australia/New Guinea Cranes Introduction».

-Brolga Size
+Brolga head

 Size comparisons